choojs/choo-service-worker/README.md

 ## API
 ### `plugin = sw([route], [opts])`
 Register a new service worker if possible.
 Route defaults to `/sw.js`.
-If provided, `opts` is passed directly to the worker register code.
+An optional `opts` object can be passed, you can add a `electron` Boolean property to the options object, to enable registration in electron, the rest of the options are passed directly to the registration method of the service worker.
+Note that, if you enable electron with `opts.electron`, the scope property will be forced to  the root path of your app.
 Emits events when the worker is registered.
 The plugin also add a few properties to the app state.

 - `state.syncTags`: `array` - an array of registered tags for background syncronization.